 - Create more accurate patient risk assessments

 - Discover, develop, and validate biomarkers that can be used to detect cancer early

 Dr. Pass is also a member of numerous medical associations.

 Notable Work by Dr. Pass

-Dr. Pass knows that treating a patient with mesothelioma is a team effort, and he works with a wide range of professionals to ensure every individual gets the best care possible.
+Dr. Pass knows that treating patients diagnosed with mesothelioma is a team effort, and he works with a wide range of professionals to ensure every individual gets the best care possible.

-He believes that in continued communication and education within his multidisciplinary lung cancer treatment team.
-He values the opinions of all team members including thoracic surgeons, oncologists, radiologists and nurse practitioners.
+He values the opinions of all team members including thoracic surgeons, oncologists, radiologists, and nurse practitioners.
 Dr. Pass believes that using minimally invasive techniques is the key to improving patient quality of life: